realitymod/Manual/en/the_basics.md

 >
 > Armored Command Vehicle \(ACV\) found in mainbases only.

 * Some maps feature **parachute spawns** where a airborne assault is simulated.
 These will be visualized by moving spawn markers on the minimap.
-Choose one and don't forget to **press 9 to deploy the parachute**!
+Choose one and you will spawn with an automaticly deployed parachute.

 ## _In-game interface \(HUD\)_ {#hud}